Apply

 While this is a new innovation honor for central Indiana nonprofits, applicants should understand it builds on previous work of the Indiana Achievement Awards (2000-2005) and Impact 100 Greater Indianapolis (2006-ongoing) by the founder of the Meridian Foundation, Donna Oklak.

-The Arago Honors by The Meridian Foundation will honor nonprofit innovation with unrestricted $10,000 awards in 2023.
+The Arago Honors by The Meridian Foundation will honor nonprofit innovation with unrestricted awards in 2025.

 How do we define innovation?